Taneytown's, Elected Officials

 Councilman Joe Vigliotti

-Joe Vigliotti, a native of Long Island, New York, Has been a resident of Taneytown Since 1996.
-He has worked in the home improvement field extensively, and currently works for himself as a freelance writer and graphic designer.
-Joe is a published novelist, being the author of Five works of fiction.
-He has won awards for both his writing and artwork.
+Joe Vigliotti, a native of Long Island, New York, has been a resident of Taneytown since 1996, and is a second-term city councilman.
+He has worked in the home improvement field extensively, and currently works for himself as a freelance writer.
+His writing has appeared in numerous publications, and Joe is also the author of over a dozen novels.
 He is a 2008 graduate of Mount Saint Mary’s University, where he majored in history, and double minored in political science and philosophy.
 He is also a member of the Knight of Columbus.
-In the past, he has worked on various political campaigns , including helping to coordinate efforts in Carroll County for Dan Bongino’s 2012 U.S. Senate campaign, and has worked as a commissioner’s intern for Carroll County.

 Councilman Bradley Wantz